docker-archive/birthdaysite/content/contributing/overview.md

 ![Docker Party](/images/docker-friends.png)

-Contributing to the Docker project, and to any open source project, can be a rewarding experience both in that you can help yourself and projects you are working on, as well as the countless number of others you may help with your contribution.
+Contributing to the Docker project or to any open source project can be a rewarding experience.
+You help yourself and your help projects you are working on, as well as the countless number of other project participants.

 Open source projects depend on a lot more than just code to be successful.
 Proper documentation, testing, training, publicity, support and